Kansas vote could allow ban, but abortion foes mum on plans

 Troy Newman, president of the national anti-abortion group Operation Rescue, said once the amendment passes, the immediate priority will be to enforce the Kansas laws now on hold.

 “Then we tighten up various restrictions, maybe abolish abortion altogether,” he added.
-“I think it’s not a bridge too far,” he said.
+“I think it’s not a bridge too far.”

 ——-